untied was the first tax business (and so far we believe only tax business) in the FCA regulatory sandbox. This is what we learned.

 I was recently asked about untied’s experience of the FCA sandbox and the value of the opportunity to experiment and test innovative offerings.
 Here I’ve summarised my responses in the hope they may be of use to other businesses.
 As highlighted in the note of caution below, take it as one journey, but yours will be different.

-The sandbox works in cohorts (effectively it seems for processing purposes, rather than anything else).
-They’re now in Cohort 6.
+The sandbox originally worked in cohorts (effectively it seems for processing purposes, rather than anything else).
+2021 update: it's now a rolling process.
+There is also now a more viable Plan B (see below).

 In untied’s cohort (Cohort 5), 29 companies were accepted to join the sandbox out of the 99 that applied, so about a 30% chance of getting in.
 Those taking part were a mix of giants (Barclays, Post Office, Standard Chartered) and new businesses with big dreams.